ITP-175-FA18/syllabus/README.md

 ## Instructional Materials
 There is no required textbook for this course.
 All resources will be freely available online.

-**A broadband Internet connection is required, either at home or through trips to campus/library/cafe/etc.**
+**As such, broadband Internet connection is required, either at home or through trips to campus/library/cafe/etc.**

 ## Course Objectives